TheFox/timr/README.md

 When a Track gets *continued* or *restarted* it's actual a copy using the same message.

+## Projects

+## Clients

+It's recommended to put each client in a separate directory.

+	$HOME/.timr/client1
+	$HOME/.timr/client2
+	$HOME/.timr/client3

+Use `-C` to change the directory in which Timr should operate:

+	timr -C "$HOME/.timr/client1"

 ## Commands

 ### Start Command